Zia-Ul-Qamar-Tech-Notes/Hotel-Managment-System-Demo-Version-in-Cpp/README.md

 # Hotel-Managment-System-Demo-Version-in-Cpp
-A Demo VErsion of DSA Project Created using Linked List and Stack.
+A Demo Version of DSA Project Created using Linked List and Stack.